LeonidPenkin/search_viruses_in_metaRNAseq_snakemake/README.md

 # search_viruses_in_metaRNAseq_snakemake

 Snakemake file and R scripts for search viruses of metagenomic RNA reads made in Laboratory of Bioinformatics at Research Institute for Systems Biology and Medicine (RISBM).
-This script is a continuation of the idea of the taxo_class_snakemake script (https://github.com/ISonets/taxo_class_snakemake/tree/main).
-This script is adapted to search for viruses in meta RNAseq samples.
+This algorithm is a continuation of the idea of the taxo_class_snakemake algorithm (https://github.com/ISonets/taxo_class_snakemake/tree/main).
+This algorithm is adapted to search for viruses in meta RNAseq samples.
 The algorithm uses a script to search three virus sequence databases (NCBI, RVDB, ICTV).
 Sequences not found in this data are additionally checked using the algorithm viralverify.

 ## Prerequisites: